DS-100/textbook/notebooks/ch12/LR_Case_Study.md

 ## Linear Regression Case Study

-In this section, we will perform an end-to-end case study of the application of a linear regression model to a dataset.
+In this section, we perform an end-to-end case study of the application of a linear regression model to a dataset.

 The dataset we will be working with is a record of the population and drinking data in various states.
 The dataset is from this website: http://people.sc.fsu.edu/~jburkardt/datasets/regression/x20.txt, with some properties of the dataset changed for didactical purposes.

-Our task in this section: fit a good linear regression model to this dataset in order to predict the cirrhosis death rate.
+Our task: predict the cirrhosis death rate using linear regression.

 ## Exploring the Dataset

-As in any data science project, we're going to begin by doing some exploratory data analysis.
+As in any data science project, we'll begin with exploratory data analysis.

 We'll start by reading in the dataset using `pandas`.